 MongoDBmongodb::DatabaseA client pool connected to the database

-Lastly, add a macro annotaion to the Shuttle main function.
+Lastly, add a macro annotation to the Shuttle main function.
 Here are examples for Postgres:

 // Use the connection string